Joint-stock company: Australia

 In Australia corporations are registered and regulated by the Commonwealth Government through the Australian Securities and Investments Commission.
 Corporations law has been largely codified in the Corporations Act 2001.

 Brazil

 In Brazil there are many different types of legal entities (sociedades), but the two most common ones commercially speaking are (i) sociedade limitada, identified by "Ltda." or "Limitada" after the company's name, equivalent to the British limited liability company, and (ii) sociedade anônima or companhia, identified by "SA" or "Companhia" in the company's name, equivalent to the British public limited company.
 The "Ltda." is mainly governed by the new Civil Code, enacted in 2002, and the "SA", by Law 6.404, dated December 15, 1976, as amended.

+Bosnia and Herzegovina

+In Bosnia and Herzegovina, a joint-stock company is called: